OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 Note that the challenge period is measured in blocks on the ``` Underlying L1 Block Number ```.
 So if you run your appchain on top of Arbitrum Goerli, the challenge window would be number of **Challenge period (blocks)** you specified times the Goerli Block time (~ 12 seconds).
 It's currently defaulted as 150 blocks which is almost 30 minutes.

-### Stake token

-Your devnet appchain will be supported by at least one node.
-In order for your chain's validator to record transactions, they need to stake value in a smart contract that's used to incentivize honest participation.
-This `Stake token` parameter specifies the type of token that your chain's nodes must deposit into this contract when they stake.
-This is specified using the **token's contract address on the L2 chain that your appchain is settling to - Arbitrum Goerli**.

-If you're not sure what to put here, use the default value of `0x000..000`.
-This tells Orbit to set your chain's stake token to plain-old ETH.

 ### Base stake

-While the `Stake token` parameter specifies the **type of token** that your chain's nodes must deposit into the staking contract, the `Base stake` parameter specifies the **amount of this token** (in decimals) that your chain's validator must deposit in order to begin proposing batches of transactions from your appchain to your L2 chain.
-This is specified using an integer value.
+The `Base stake` parameter specifies the **amount of ETH** that your chain's validator must deposit in order to begin proposing batches of transactions from your appchain to your L2 chain.
+This is specified using a float value.

 If your base stake is low, the barrier to participation will be low, but your chain will be more vulnerable to certain types of attacks.